Skip to main content

 Test connectivity #

 We want to make sure the your wireguard container masks any of your requests by routing them through the configured VPN connection.
 We can test this with the service ipinfo.
 They will tell you what public IP made the request.
-Make a request against them from inside the container:
+Make a request against the service through the wireguard network:

 The output will look like this: